lonsty/xvideos-dl/README.md

 New Features:

-- Download videos from playlist.
+- Download videos from favorites.
 - Show download speed.

 ### 1.0.0